2009 UEFA Champions League final: Ticketing

 Although the usual capacity of the Stadio Olimpico is over 72,000, this was reduced to approximately 67,000 for the 2009 UEFA Champions League final.
 Approximately 10,000 tickets were made available to the general public, with recipients determined by a random ballot following an application period that ran from 2 to 16 March 2009.
 Each club was also allocated approximately 20,000 tickets for distribution to fans.
 Manchester United chose to limit ticket applications to season ticket holders, with preference given to those who had attended more of the club's Champions League away fixtures that season.
 Barcelona, meanwhile, allotted 80% of their ticket allocation to fans, with the remaining 20% going to the club's corporate sponsors.
 Unlike United, however, Barcelona opened ticket applications to all 150,000 of their members.
 The remaining 17,000 tickets were retained by UEFA for the "European football family", which comprises UEFA itself, the local organising committee, UEFA's member associations and its commercial partners.

-Tickets for the 2009 final were similar to ATM cards, with an integrated chip storing the ticket holder's personal information in order to ensure that the ticket is being presented by its legitimate owner.
+Tickets for the 2009 final were similar to ATM cards, with an integrated chip storing the ticket holder's personal information to ensure that the ticket is being presented by its legitimate owner.
 As further security, tickets also had to be presented with an adequate form of photographic identification.
 However, despite these security measures, counterfeit tickets were still produced, forcing UEFA to issue a statement warning people against buying tickets from touts.

 Despite only receiving 20,000 tickets for fans, it was expected that around 30,000 Manchester United fans would be travelling to Rome for the final, leading to police warning ticketless fans not to travel amidst fears of potential hooligans making the trip.
 Fans were also warned to avoid certain areas of the city that are known to be frequented by members of Rome's Ultra fan groups.
 Despite Rome's reputation as a hotbed for knife-related crime, dubbed "Stab City" by some, UEFA was confident that the 2009 final would pass without incident, but on the morning of the final, there were reports that a Manchester United fan had been stabbed in the leg the previous evening.
 It was also expected that a similar number of Barcelona fans would be arriving in Rome in the lead-up to the match.
 After the match, UEFA president Michel Platini praised the Rome police for their arrangement of security for the final.

 More than 3,000 Manchester United fans congregated just outside the city in a field that came to be known as "Fergie's Field".
 The venue provided ticketless fans with the opportunity to watch the match on a giant screen, and kept them away from the streets of Rome's city centre, although the alcohol ban that came into effect in the city at 17:00 (Central European Summer Time) on 26 May was still in force.